patchthecode/patchthecode.github.io/MainTutorial2.md

 <img width="424" src="https://cloud.githubusercontent.com/assets/2439146/19415251/bafe16ea-931f-11e6-9fd7-6837fc932cc4.png">

 I have set constraints to have both the `width` and the `height` of the view to `50.00`.
 I have also set the view to be centered both horizontally and vertically in the cell.
+I have also finally set the view to be hidden on interface builder.
+This means that the selected view will be hidden when the calendar first loads.

 Go to your `CellView.Swift` file and add the following variable so that you can connect it to the new dragged view.